The Swing (album): Critical response

 AllMusic's Stephen Thomas Erlewine noted that The Swing "retains the new wave pop sense and rock attack of their earlier albums, while adding a stronger emphasis on dance rhythms".
 He liked the improved songwriting "with more than half of the album featuring memorable hooks".
-Australian musicologist, Ian McFarlane, opined that "[it] boasted all the confident swagger and accomplished rock hooks of a band on the cusp of international acceptance".
+Australian musicologist Ian McFarlane opined that "[it] boasted all the confident swagger and accomplished rock hooks of a band on the cusp of international acceptance".

 Fellow Australian journalists, John O'Donnell, Toby Creswell and Craig Mathieson, found that Rodgers' effort with "Original Sin" had delivered a track with a "confident rhythm" and helped the band so that "they now had focus; the lyrical image ... fitted their circumstances".
 Meanwhile, Launay, after hearing that track, "accepted the challenge" of providing a "sense of reinvention" for the group so that "post-punk affectations and new romantic plumage were fading away, revealing a rock band with funk leanings and pop instincts".

+AllMusic writer Zac Johnson said "Raw and jittering, The Swing arrived before the megahits Listen Like Thieves, Kick, and X, and is a perfect bridge between their punked - up new wave early albums and the pop powerhouses they would still become."

+Rolling Stone Australia listed The Swing at #32 on the list of the 200 greatest Australian albums of all time.

+Top 100 Albums of 1984: Slicing Up Eyeballs' Best of the '80s - part 5, The Swing was listed at #11 on the list of 100 greatest albums of 1984."